 in Grenada offers WLC students the chance to participate in marine and freshwater

 studies.
 Students also have an opportunity to assist faculty in further development

 of WLC’s rain garden, composting, management of organic waste, and soil research

 The number of faculty-guided undergraduate research projects is always growing.
 Environmental science majors can participate in a number of well-funded projects in aquatic ecology in both local and tropical watersheds, or conduct research in the field investigating the differences between native plants and invasive species in remediating wastewater.
 Students also may assist in research seeking to reduce phosphorus concentrations in effluent from constructed wetlands.
-Further studies may include soil research and analysis, research in WLC's rain garden, participation in WLC's educational composting site, and independent research related to aspirational areas of study.
+Further studies may include soil research and analysis, ecosystem services in the SPADE research plot, research in WLC's rain garden, participation in WLC's educational composting site, and independent research related to aspirational areas of study.

 The biology and chemistry departments are located in Generac Hall.
 This 81,700-square-foot facility allows undergrads to experience state-of-the-art equipment and techniques that students at many other institutions would not have access to until graduate school.
 Lab study provides students with experiential learning opportunities that familiarize them with analytical and instrumental chemistry techniques.
 Learning concepts in biology, chemistry, physics, and soils is important to understanding the processes involved and prepares students for a variety of careers in science.